Greenfields

 Greenfields faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 9.8%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
+The area's university qualification rate is 9.8%, significantly lower than the Australian average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 7.5%, followed by postgraduate qualifications (1.3%) and graduate diplomas (1.0%).
 Trade and technical skills are prominent, with 41.6% of residents aged 15+ holding vocational credentials – advanced diplomas (9.1%) and certificates (32.5%).

-Educational participation is high, with 26.5% of residents currently enrolled in formal education, including 10.4% in primary education, 7.7% in secondary education, and 2.5% pursuing tertiary education.
+Educational participation is high, with 26.5% of residents currently enrolled in formal education.
+This includes 10.4% in primary education, 7.7% in secondary education, and 2.5% pursuing tertiary education.

 Frequently Asked Questions - Education